jetbrains-academy/introduction_to_python/Data structures/Nested Lists/task.md

 You can use nested lists to arrange data into hierarchical structures.

-A nested list can be created by writing a comma-separated sequence of sublists:
+To create a nested list, write a comma-separated sequence of sublists:

 ```python
 nested_list = [[1, 2, 3], [4, 5], 6]